cc-dev-65535/mkdocs/docs/key-bindings.md

 5\.
 Save and close the JSON file.
 The key bindings you set can now be used within the editor.

 ## Conclusion
 You have learned how to set your own key bindings in VS Code.
-Take a look at some of the other instruction guides to further improve your productivity in VS Code.
+Take a look at some of the other instruction sections to further improve your productivity in VS Code.